IanChen83/notification-store/README.md

 }
 ```

-If you want to customize the way messages are stored, you have to
+If you want to customize the way messages are stored or optimize how data are
-mimic this function.
+sended to the subscribers, you have to implement your version of this function.

 - `publish(data, funcs)`:
   this function adds data to the store and calls all funcs with an array of